 However, it is possible to protect vulnerable people from extremist ideology and intervene to prevent those at risk of radicalisation being radicalised.
 As with other safeguarding risks, staff are alert to changes in children's behaviour, which could indicate that they may be in need of help or protection.
-Staff use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include the designated safeguarding lead (or deputy) Prevent referral on the Cheshire East stopadultabuse.org.uk website (this could be about an adult and/or a child).
+Staff use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include the designated safeguarding lead (or deputy) / SPOC (Single Point of Contact) making a Prevent referral on the Cheshire East stopadultabuse.org.uk website (this could be about an adult and/or a child).